berlogo/scHi-C/README.md

   A self-contained notebook showing how to:
   1. Load a `.cool`‐format Hi-C dataset and cell‐level metadata
   2. Explore main statistics of the dataset
-  3. Compute and visualize average contact maps for cell subsets or genomic regions
+  3. Compute and visualize main statistics and average contact maps for a genomic region

 ---